electric-sql/electric/docs/examples/notes/running.md

 ```

 :::note
-Note that this time, the database URL is used by the migration script (not running in Docker), so not need `host.docker.internal`.
+Note that this time, the database URL is used by the migration script (not running in Docker), so there's no need to use `host.docker.internal`.
 :::

 ### Postgres <-> Electric interactions